DaveMielke/NBP/b2g/ui/doc/navigation.rst

 * If on an app then go to it.

-* If within an editable field:
+* If within an input area:

   + If text has been selected then replace it with a ``new line`` character.